 Treatment facilities come in two basic varieties: state-funded and privately funded, and this can dramatically impact costs as well.

-State-funded treatment centers tend to be more economical and sometimes free of cost for patients, while privately funded centers tend to be more costly but offer more amenities.
+State-funded rehab treatment centers tend to be more economical and sometimes free of cost for patients, while privately funded treatment centers tend to be more costly but offer more amenities.
 While the on-paper costs of privately funded centers are generally higher, the actual costs you as a patient will pay depend on your insurance.

 Aside from amenities, patients often opt for a private facility because the requirements necessary to get into a state-funded facility are too strict for all but the most desperate addicts.
 The Mississippi State Hospital, for example, requires a court order, which can only be obtained by filing an affidavit with the Clerks Office, and only a Judge can sign off on their recommendation.